CS3714 Software Installation Instructions

 You learn how to effectively use Xcode, Swift Programming Language (released in June 2014), and SwiftUI framework (released in June 2019) under the “Learning by Examples” pedagogy in this course.

-- First, make sure that your Mac computer is compatible to run Xcode 16 requiring macOS Sonoma version ≥ 14.5 or Sequoia.
+- First, make sure that your Mac computer is compatible to run Xcode 26 or higher, which requires macOS Sequoia 15.6 or later.

 - Open the App Store app on your Mac.